VPAC/seqpar/sequentialandparallelprogramming.md

 **Single Instruction Stream, Single Data Streams (SISD)**

-This is the simplest and, up until the end of the 20th century, the most common processor architecture on desktop computer systems.
+This is the simplest and, up until the end of the 20th century, the most common processor architecture on desktop computer systems, and if often referred to as a traditional von Neumman architecture.
 Also known as a uniprocessor system it offers a single instruction stream and a single data stream.
 Whilst uniprocessor systems were not able to run programs in parallel (i.e., multiple tasks simultaneously), they were able or include concurrency (i.e., multiple logical tasks) through a number of different methods:

 a) It is possible for a uniprocessor system to run processes concurrently by switching between one and another.